Unboxed-Software/solana-course/content/cpi.md

 }
 ```

-First, we derive the mint authority using `find_program_address` with the seed “tokens”.
+First, we derive the mint authority address using the `find_program_address` function with the seed “tokens”.
 The mint authority must be a PDA of this program in order for the program have the ability to mint tokens to users.
 Then, we check that the address of the derived mint authority is equal to the one passed in to the program.
 We also verify the address of the token program that was passed in.

 Finally, we can issue a CPI to the `mint_to` function of the token program with the correct accounts using `invoke_signed`.